ietf-wg-jose/json-web-proof/draft-jmiller-json-proof-algorithms.md

 The PoP key's algorithm MUST be the same one as used to create the JWS values for the SU proof.
 The issuer MUST verify that the holder has possession of this key before adding the "cnf" claim with the matching key information.
 The holder-issuer communication to exchange this information is out of scope of this specification.

-### Signer Setup
+### Issuer Setup

-To create a Single Use JWP the Signer must first generate a unique ephemeral key-pair using a JWS algorithm.
+To create a Single Use JWP the issuer must first generate a unique ephemeral key-pair using a JWS algorithm.
 This key-pair will be used to sign the parts of a single JWP and then discarded.
-The selected algorithm must be the same for both the ephemeral key and the Signer's stable key.
+The selected algorithm must be the same for both the ephemeral key and the issuer's stable key.

-The signer MUST choose an asymmetric JWS algorithm so that each signature is non-deterministic.
+The issuer MUST choose an asymmetric JWS algorithm so that each signature is non-deterministic.
 This ensures that no other party can brute-force any non-disclosed payloads based only on their individual signatures.

 ### Using JWS